trsvax/tapestry-bootstrap/README.md

 ## Features
 - Converts existing components such a BeanEditForm and Grid into Bootstrap Forms/Tables
-- Components such as ButtonGroup that make created Bootstrap HTML easier.
+- Components such as ButtonGroup that make creating Bootstrap HTML easier.
 - Uses Tapestry chain of command so functionality can be extended/overridden.
 - Extensive configuration via the environment